 Important: If the idea of creating a budget makes you dizzy, don’t do it – and don’t let it derail your debt-defying resolution.

-Hopefully, seeing the benefits of penny pinching will make you motivated enough to think about how much could you save if you:
+Hopefully, seeing the benefits of penny pinching will motivate you to think about how much could you save if you:

 - Bring your own lunch to work or school